carbap/ASSO19/README.md

 - Advantages:
     - High coesion inside modules and loose coupling between them.
     - We can render figures in multiple ways (SVG, HTMLCanvas, ...) just by adding more views.
-    - We can add more input methods just by adding more controllers.
     - Changes in the model's logic should not affect the way the input (controller) and the rendering (view) works.

 - Disadvantages:
-    - aaaa
+    - Adding more layers of indirection.

 ### Design patterns: